-LOUISE KATEREGA describes herself as a woman of mixed Ugandan and English heritage and has been a versatile contributor to the UK dance scene for over two decades.
+LOUISE KATEREGA describes herself as a woman of Ugandan and English heritage and has been a versatile contributor to the UK dance scene for over two decades.

 She is especially acknowledged for her national and international development work in dance by, for and with disabled people.
-Based in Leicester, she has enjoyed a broad portfolio career as a performer, teacher, choreographer and – now parenthood is in progress – increasingly, a consultant, strategic thinker, dramaturg and creative producer.
+Based in Leicester, she has enjoyed a broad portfolio career as a performer, teacher, choreographer and – now with parenthood is in progress – increasingly, a consultant, strategic thinker, dramaturg and creative producer.

 In 2006 her company of cross-generational, culturally diverse, disabled and non-disabled professional dancers, Foot In Hand, made history at Bloomberg’s Place Prize semi-finals with one of the first works featuring dancers with impairments.
 In 2012, she co-choreographed the inclusive dance aspect of the opening ceremony of the Olympic Sailing Events in Weymouth and was commissioned to create new works for the Olympic and Paralympic torch celebrations in Leicester.
 Most recently, she has advised and supported around the legacy of Critical Mass, the inclusive aspect of the 2022 Birmingham Commonwealth Games.